Understanding Time Limits for Challenging a New York Judgment

 Commencement of One-Year Period: The one-year period starts from the "service" of the order or judgment with notice of entry, not merely its "entry," to ensure fairness (Loeffler v Glasgow, 169 A.D.3d 1024, 94 N.Y.S.3d 607 [2nd Dep't.
 2019]).

-Two Layers of Reasonable Excuse: Late vacatur motions must address two layers of reasonable excuse—failure to bring the motion within one year and the initial default (Diaz v Wykoff Heights Medical Center, 148 A.D.3d 778, 49 N.Y.S.3d 149 [2nd Dep't.
+Two Layers of Reasonable Excuse: When a vacatur motion is filed after the one-year period, courts may require both an excuse for the delay in moving and an excuse for the underlying default (Diaz v Wykoff Heights Medical Center, 148 A.D.3d 778, 49 N.Y.S.3d 149 [2nd Dep't.
 2017]).

 Factors for Consideration: Courts consider factors such as the potential merit of the defense, the duration of delay, and the policy of deciding cases on their merits (Stern v Warren George, Inc., 82 A.D.3d 873, 918 N.Y.S.2d 355 [2nd Dep't.
 2011]).